-My latest book is a collection of 500 aphorisms, entitled D (i.e. 500), in the French aphoristical tradition; I am hoping to place it with a publisher soon.
-I have two historical novels set in ancient Rome, aimed at Young Adult readers (age 11-15), The Roman Conspiracy and The Ancient Ocean Blues.
+My latest book is a collection of 500 aphorisms, entitled D (i.e. 500), in the French aphoristical tradition.
+I have published three historical novels set in ancient Rome, aimed at Young Adult readers (age 11-15), The Roman Conspiracy, The Ancient Ocean Blues, and Chariots of Gaul.
 I have published some review essays in the Literary Review of Canada.

 In poetry, my main effort has been to revive performance-oriented narrative poetry in the Homeric style, which I've done with a poem called The Plains of Abraham.
 Lasting about an hour, a performance recreates the exciting Siege of Quebec of 1759.
 I am now working on an alliterative poem about the Halifax Explosion of 1917.
 I enjoy composing lyric poems in English, French, and Latin.
 I have translated some Satires of Juvenal, some Elegies of Propertius, and some other, shorter ancient poems.

 In scholarship, I have worked on the relationship between performance, secondary education, and scholarship in antiquity; on theoretical problems of translation, especially in terms of Gerard Manley Hopkins and William Morris; and on scattered points of Homeric scholarship.